 - Visual or performing arts (one year)

-- Foreign language (one year, or shown proficiency)
+- Foreign language (one year, or show proficiency)

 - Career/technical/vocational (one year)